Applying for childcare support as a foster carer

 Please note: if you are a foster carer who is an EEA or Swiss national you will only be eligible for 30 hours free childcare if you have EU Settled Status (EUSS) or are in the process of applying for or appealing EUSS and you meet the other eligibility criteria.
 You will need to provide evidence that you have either successfully received confirmation of EUSS, have applied for EUSS or are appealing a refusal for EUSS.
 This can be in the form of written or email confirmation from the Home Office.

-Once you have signed the form, it must be sent to the child’s social worker for counter signing by the Service Manager for Looked After and Vulnerable Children.
+Once you have completed the form, it must be sent to the child’s social worker for counter signing by the Service Manager for Looked After and Vulnerable Children.

-If your application is successful, you will get your eligibility code from Informed Families.
+If your application is successful, you will get your eligibility code from the Early Years Funding Team.

 If you are unhappy about the decision made by the Local Authority, please seek resolution through your social worker or through the Local Authority complaints process.

-This form is only for foster carers.
-If you are applying for your own children use, visit GOV.UK - childcare you can get help paying for.
+This process is only for foster carers.
+If you are applying for your own children visit GOV.UK - childcare you can get help paying for.